stevedonovan/Lake/doc/index.md

       defs = 'LUA_USE_LINUX'
     end

 The first point (which should not come as too much of a suprise) is that this is actually a Lua program.
-All the power of the language is available in lakefiles. `lake` sets some standard globals like WINDOWS and PLAT.
+All the power of the language is available in lakefiles.
+Lake sets some standard globals like WINDOWS and PLAT.

     -- build the static library
     lib,ll=c.library{'lua',src='*',exclude={LUA,LUAC},defines=defs}

 The Lua static library (`.a` or `.lib`) is built from all the C files in the directory, _except_ for the files corresponding to the programs `lua` and `luac`.
 Depending on our platform, we also have to set some preprocessor defines.

     -- build the shared library
     if as_dll then